Waterhouses, County Durham: Religion

 In 1988 the church was restored and a new slate roof cover installed.
 A mission hall/Sunday school was built outside the church in 1981.
 Proposals for a cemetery led to heated disagreements and a local cemetery was built at Ridding Wood instead.
 A vicarage was built in 1887, but decline of coal mining led to vacating of the vicarage in the early 1970s.
 A new vicarage was built in Esh Winning in 1978.

-Pubs

-Waterhouses has a pub, the Black Horse Inn, on Hamilton Row.
-The inn was originally an old coaching inn built in 1820.
-The interior still has the original Victorian decor, and the owners maintain an old-world charm with coal fires and smokey beams.
-The pub serves food, spirits, beer and wine and includes a beer garden.

 Waterhouses Station

 The station, which stood by the Deerness Valley Railway, opened in 1858 for freight, and a passenger service was introduced in 1877.
 The Waterhouses passenger station was in Esh Winning, but the goods station was in Waterhouses, close to Waterhouses colliery.
 The goods yard included a shed, a dock and a three-ton crane.
 A signal box allowed access to Waterhouses colliery.
 Decline of coal mining in the area led to closure of the station.
 The last freight train called at Waterhouses in 1964, and the station has now been demolished and replaced by a park.